SasView/documents/Sasview Roadmap.md

 * Refactor the way plotting is tied to data and fitting
 * Refactor reporting and exporting of perspective data
 * Refactoring of project/analysis Saving and Loading
-* Begin improving magnetic SANS usability/utility
+* Begin work improving magnetic SANS workflows
-* Upgrade model marketplace
-* Add support for handling multiple scattering
+* Begin adding support for handling multiple scattering calculation
 * Reimplement the orientation viewer
-* Begin work on simplifying dependencies/requirements
+* Begin work on including the beta approximation calculation into generic scattering calculator
-* Begin work on tutorials (written and video) for scripting
+* Begin work on external database integration for final results deposition
+* Complete work on simplifying dependencies/requirements

 **Late 2023 - Mid 2024  - Release 5.2**